Navigation

 Directorate-General II has lead responsibility within the government in drawing up the federal budget and financial plan.
 It monitors budget implementation throughout the year and steps in to keep the budget on course where necessary – for example by freezing expenditure or drawing up supplementary budgets.
 Once the fiscal year has ended, Directorate-General II also puts together the budget account and the account of assets and liabilities.

-Directorate-General III: Customs, VAT, excise duties
+Directorate-General III: Customs, VAT, excise duties and certain transaction taxes

 Directorate-General 3